Looking for a family-friendly outing? Interested in Forest Health?

 Explore Mt.
 Tam’s wild side with a visit to the Tam Van, our mobile visitor center

-Get maps and information to help launch your adventure on Mt.
-Tam; enjoy activities for kids and for the young-at-heart; test your animal ID skills and win prizes; learn how to join our wildlife camera study and other conservation programs on Mt.
-Tam.
+For those looking for maps and information to help launch your adventure on Mt.
+Tam, we invite you to visit the Tam Van!
+In addition to general information, enjoy activities for kids and for the young-at-heart; test your animal ID skills and win prizes; learn how to join our wildlife camera study and other conservation programs on the mountain.

 About the Tam Van

 In a quest to educate current park users and inspire new audiences to explore the parks, One Tam created the “Tam Van” mobile visitor center: a retrofitted bread truck that travels to park sites and communities across Marin County.
 Staff and volunteers dispense maps, trail guides, program information, and friendly advice on how people can make the most of their visit.
 Since 2015, it has been providing many of the functions of a visitor center, at a fraction of the cost of constructing a permanent facility, and it reaches new audiences that find it difficult to get to the parks due to distance or limited transit options.